schmidtwmark/qnd/presentations/day1.md

 # Extra Challenges

+- Print the greeting 3 times
 - Ask a user for their name and their favorite emoji.
-Greet them, and print their favorite emoji three times
+Print out a greeting with both!
 - Print empty lines between each line of output
   - What happens if we pass `""` to `print`?